frostini/MsgLang/README.md

 - Message contacts on Monday Boards directly with no external tools
 - Create, Edit, and Delete SMS message templates
 - View SMS message templates with a test user
-- View Message History
+- View Messaging Campaign History

 ### Benefits
-I took great care to design the app in a way that:
+I took great care to create the app in a way that:
 - is fully functional within Monday as a Monday App
-- uses Monday boards as a data store to reduce dependencies
+- uses Monday boards as a data store to reduce dependencies and entire experience in Monday.
 - scalable out of the box via serverless functions
+- was inspired by Monday UI components
+- used React for UI as this is also what seems to be used by Monday

 ### Future (v1) Features
 - Contact widget to view messages sent, on a per-contact basis